The Supply Chain

 per gram

-Small farmers harvest coca leaves in the mountains of Colombia.
+Over 100,000 families in the Andes grow coca.
 They receive only 1-2% of the final street price.

 Processing